Katya-Semeniuk/battleships-game/README.md

 - There was an error in the try valid_coordinates part, namely, determining the length of strings.
 Therefore, before checking, I made the input value an integer.

+- When testing the function that checks whether the user has not entered anything when prompted for a name, I noticed that there was still an option to send an empty space.
+Adding <code>strip()</code> to user entered input solved the issue

 #### _Remaining bugs:_

 - no remaining bugs